james-t-larson/measured-report-client/taskell.md

 - Get categories implmented
 - Need unified method for calling the api
     > It should not be done in the stores
+- Put domains into configs
+- When visting a category without articles, show a fallback page
+- Update interfaces to reflect what comes from the api